javadalmasi/Thumbs/README.md

 The proxy supports 12-character encoded IDs that are securely transformed from 11-character source IDs using XOR encryption.
 To use this feature:

-1. Set the `YTPROXY_SECRET_KEY` environment variable with your secret key
+1. Set the `SECRET_KEY` environment variable with your 16-character secret key
 2. Use 12-character encoded IDs in place of the standard source IDs
 3. The proxy will automatically decode the ID and fetch the appropriate image